-Ricky Martin still has PTSD from that time Barbara Walters tried outing him during 2000 interview
+Ricky Martin still has PTSD from that time Barbara Walters tried to out him during 2000 interview

 “You could say, ‘Yes I am gay or no I’m not,'” the then-ABC anchor nudged in a transparent effort to try and make news.

-To which a visably uncomfortable Martin replied, “Barbara, for some reason, I just don’t feel like it.”
+To which a visibly uncomfortable Martin replied, “Barbara, for some reason, I just don’t feel like it.”

 “When she dropped the question, I felt violated because I was just not ready to come out.
 I was very afraid,” Martin tells People, adding he still feels “a little PTSD with that.”